joscheuerer/hands-on-workshop/docs/lab3.md

 # Usecase 3 - Build Architecture

 ## Overview - What's in the section?
-Lab time: ~45 minutes
+Time: ~45 minutes

 In this part of the workshop, we are going to show the power of combining multiple templates and protocols into one infrastructure stack.
-This allows to build also complex architectures and make it available across departments to the whole organisation.
+This allows us to build complex architectures and make them available across departments to the whole organisation.
 No need to reinvent the wheel over and over again.
 To summarise we want to achieve the following:

 * Build production-grade architecture